Friday, December 13, 2024

 I was visiting Japan with fellow Nintendo historians and enthusiasts Florent Gorges and Fabrice Heilig.
 The night before the museum opening, we stayed at a special location in Kyoto: Hotel Marufukuro.

 This was Nintendo's first stone-built headquarters, now renovated and remodeled as a hotel.
-On the second floor is a room called the "Nintendo DNA Library," which houses books and artifacts that tell the story of Nintendo’s history.
+On the second floor is a room called the "dNa Library," which houses books and artifacts that tell the story of Nintendo’s history.
 We are honored to have our books—one by Florent and one by me, with contributions from Fabrice—displayed in this library.

-Earlier that day, Fabrice had picked up the old book that is the center of this post from a Kyoto-based antiquarian bookshop.
+Earlier that day, Fabrice had picked an old book from a Kyoto-based antiquarian bookshop.

 The shop owner had contacted Fabrice, who lives in France, a year earlier about this book in his collection but, in the end, wasn’t comfortable selling it over such a distance.